 How to credit the creator

 Credit to the creator must be done using the following format:

 “Name of journalist, Radio station call letters, Local Journalism Initiative”

 Content shared on this site follows the LJI’s editorial principles which include, but are not limited to: Accuracy, Impartiality, Independence, Integrity, Accountability and Diversity.

 These principles reflect the core ethics of the CRFC’s LJI program.
 They are informed by the project’s work to date as well as industry ethics, as outlined by other media organizations like the Canadian Association of Journalism (CAJ), Canadian Broadcasting Corporation (CBC), Canadian Press (CP) and others.

 Partners and funders

-The LJI was launched by the Community Radio Fund of Canada (CRFC) in 2020 to increase the production of local civic news by community and campus radio stations and type B Indigenous radio stations serving areas where local news is poor or simply unavailable.
+The LJI was launched by the Community Radio Fund of Canada (CRFC) in 2020 to increase the production of local civic news by community, campus and type B Indigenous radio stations serving areas where local news is lacking or simply unavailable.